kalisio/krawler/docs/reference/hooks.md

 ### readMongoCollection(options)

 Read JSON documents from an existing collection.
 Hook options are the following:
+* **collection**: the name of the collection to be read, defaults to the hook object ID
 * **dataPath**: property path where to write the output JSON objects on the hook object, defaults to `data.result`
 * **clientPath**: property path where to retrieve the client object, defaults to `client`
 * **transform**: perform transformation using these options after read, see description in [transformJson](./hooks.md#transformjson-options)